mozilla-services/servicedenuages.fr/README.rst

 Most of the dependencies are pure Python and are thus handled by ``pip`` directly; however, in order to build graphs dynamically, the ``dot`` binary from `Graphviz <http://graphviz.org/Download..php>`_ is required.

+To install dependencies you can use:

+    sudo apt-get install graphviz libjpeg8-dev libpng12-dev python-dev